PROSPECT: Chemotherapy Alone or Chemotherapy Plus Radiation Therapy in Treating Patients With Locally Advanced Rectal Cancer Undergoing Surgery

 La Jolla California 92093 United States

-- Kaiser Permanente-San Diego Mission currently not accepting new patients, but might later
+- Kaiser Permanente-San Diego Mission in progress, not accepting new patients

 San Diego California 92108 United States